UNION ALL operator in

 ·

-Query Optimization: When using UNION ALL
+Query Optimization: When using UNION ALL,

 doesn't need to sort the result set to eliminate duplicates.

-6. UNION ALL
+6. UNION ALL with

 Subqueries

-You can also use UNION ALL
+You can also use UNION ALL with

 subqueries.
-Here is an example where UNION ALL
+Here is an example where UNION ALL combines the results of two

 subqueries:

-SELECT product_id FROM (SELECT product_id FROM products WHERE category = 'Furniture');
+SELECT product_id FROM (SELECT product_id FROM products WHERE category = 'Electronics')UNION ALLSELECT product_id FROM (SELECT product_id FROM products WHERE category = 'Furniture');

 This query combines products from the "Electronics" and "Furniture" categories, including duplicates.